• Skip to primary navigation

 • Anonymously write compliments about each other on paper.

 • Have students draw a self-portrait with their name under it.
 Then let students walk around the room and write compliments on each other’s self-portraits.
-(For a faster version, use photos of your students or use this free printable of face outlines.
-They can pick a face that is similar to their own.)

 To extend the lesson, students can create an artwork inspired by the compliments they wrote.
 Or, they can create an artwork that merges their compliments and the negative comments inspired by Crabapple’s work.